-The most common cause of yellowing leaves among Money Trees is improper soil moisture from overwatering in particular.
-Your Money Tree prefers deep but infrequent watering to maintain consistent soil moisture.
+The most common cause of yellowing leaves among Money Trees is improper soil moisture, particularly from watering the plant too frequently.
+Your Money Tree prefers deep but infrequent watering when the soil volume is 50-75% dry.
 When watering your Money Tree, be sure you provide enough water so that liquid flows from the drainage hole at the bottom of the pot and into the saucer.

 It’s extremely important to discard any excess water in the saucer and not to let your plant sit in any standing water.
 Money Trees don’t like “wet feet,” which will cause the roots to rot and lead to the eventual death of the plant.
 Yellow and browning leaves are the first sign that root rot may be occurring.